 1. Which Filmic Pro settings do I really need?

 Shooting video uses a lot of processing power.
 Fortunately, from the iPhone 8 onward, the CPU and GPU provide plenty of processing power to record long clips without any problems.
 Even my iPhone SE has no problem shooting 4K Filmic Extreme video, although the phone case does get warm just below the camera lens.
 That heat is a clear indicator that the camera is consuming a lot of power.

 The advanced features in FiLMiC Pro, such as Live Analytics and the color profiles in the Cinematographer’s Kit, add yet more load.
 Although the CPU and GPU can cope, that extra power will drain the battery faster.

 The LOG and less extreme Flat gamma curves in FiLMiC Pro’s Cinematographer Kit (an in-app purchase), gives you more latitude in color grading your footage.
 Although this can make your shots look more beautiful, the downside is that the extra processing involved uses more of your iPhone’s battery power.

-Using the Live Analytics in FiLMiC Pro 6 can provide really useful feedback to get correctly set your focus and exposure.
+Using the Live Analytics in FiLMiC Pro 6 can provide useful feedback to get correctly set your focus and exposure.
 But focus peaking, zebra stripes, clipping, and false-color overlays again use up additional battery power.

-However, shooting LOG or FLAT color profiles and using Live Analytics are not the only things that will impact of battery drain.
-All of the features on the following list will add to power consumption, in most cases due to adding to the processing load on your iPhone’s CPU/GPU.
+However, shooting LOG or FLAT color profiles and using Live Analytics are not the only things that will impact battery drain.
+All the features on the following list will add to power consumption, in most cases due to adding to the processing load on your iPhone’s CPU/GPU.